Our Founder's Story

 Because of the history of cancer that runs on my dad's side of the family, we did some genetic testing and I was diagnosed with a cancer syndrome that comes with an 80% chance of colon cancer development over my lifetime.
 The other cancers occur at varying percentages, with brain actually being the least likely to happen.

-I undergo annual colonoscopies, tri-annual endoscopies, tri-annual urine screenings to check for blood in the bladder, an annual dermatology visit and brain MRIs every 6 months.
-I take 5,800mg of medicine every day for seizure control.
-The three currently run over $6k each month and grow in cost year after year as do all of the procedures, doctor appointments and follow-up visits.
+I undergo annual colonoscopies, tri-annual endoscopies, tri-annual urine screenings to check for blood in the bladder, an annual dermatology visit and brain MRIs every 12 months.
+I take almost 6,000mg of medicine every day for seizure control.
+The three currently run thousands of dollars each month and grow in cost year after year as do all of the procedures, doctor appointments and follow-up visits.

 Having my life seemingly run by cancer, I began to focus on finding safe and effective long-term prevention and treatment strategies.
 There are areas that can't be monitored and a lifetime low-dose chemo is, well, insane.